Trademarks and brand strategy

 Branders utilize a four-tier approach for brand/trademarking.

-1. The house mark
+A. The house mark

 The first tier is called the “house mark,” which is used for all company goods and services.
 For example, Apple is a house mark.
-Everything Apple (www.apple.com) sells has Apple attached to it: Examples include Apple iTunes, Apple Mac, and Apple iPad.
-This doesn’t mean that the house mark has to be used every time the product is mentioned (e.g. most people don’t say, “I am looking it up on my Apple iPad” but just “I am looking it up on my iPad”).
-However, because of the effective house mark branding virtually everyone knows that the iPad is an Apple brand.
+Everything Apple (www.apple.com) sells has Apple attached to it.
+Examples include Apple iTunes, Apple Mac, and Apple iPad.
+This doesn’t mean that the house mark has to be used every time the product is mentioned (e.g., most people don’t say, “I am looking it up on my Apple iPad,” but just “I am looking it up on my iPad”).
+However, because of the effective housemark branding, virtually everyone knows that the iPad is an Apple brand.

-2. Second-tier marks
+B. Second-tier marks

 Second-tier marks are individual marks for products or services.

-Using the Apple example, various products branded as iPad, iPod, iPhone, and Mac are all very strong second tier marks that stand on their own.
+Using the Apple example, various products branded as iPad, iPod, iPhone, and Mac are all very strong second-tier marks that stand on their own.

-3. Third-tier marks
+C. Third-tier marks

-For Apple, sub brands include the iSight Camera that is included in its iPhone 6, or the Apple EarPod headphone accessory that is included with the iPad.
-They are third-tier marks, because they only attach to its second-tier marks, and not to all Apple products universally.
+For Apple, sub-brands include the iSight Camera that is included in its iPhone 6 or the Apple EarPod headphone accessory that is included with the iPad.
+They are third-tier marks because they only attach to its second-tier marks and not to all Apple products universally.

-4. Fourth-tier marks
+D. Fourth-tier marks

-Fourth-tier marks have limited duration, or involve tags, slogans or unique colors.
+Fourth-tier marks have limited duration or involve tags, slogans, or unique colors.

 All brand mark levels are important

 As you can see, all of these tiers have equal importance.
-For example, just because Geek Squad is a third-tier mark, it still has huge brand presence and is responsible for millions and millions of jobs and revenue.
+For example, just because Geek Squad is a third-tier mark, it still has a huge brand presence and is responsible for millions and millions of jobs and revenue.
 Apple’s “iPhone” second-tier brand is just as important to the company as Apple.
 Nike’s “Just Do It” tag is a fourth-tier mark that has huge value.

 Mapping and protecting brand

-One of my favorite aspects of my practice is to help entrepreneurs manage brand.
+One of my favorite aspects of my practice is to help entrepreneurs manage brands.
 The first step is a brand management plan to protect intellectual property.
 Unprotected brands are easy to steal and exploit.
 Steps include:

 • Clearing brand through a trademark search so clients do not spend significant resources on a brand that may already have been taken